yumochi/schedule-location/README.md

 mkdir ./public/input/
 ```

-setup mlab to store and retrieve information
+setup MLab to store and retrieve information

 go through the walkthrough to set up a simple database